End-of-Life Process

 Hospice

-No life prolonging treatments or procedures are elected.
-Choosing a hospice allows both patients and their caregivers to achieve their end-of-life care goals.
+No life-prolonging treatments or procedures are elected.
+Choosing hospice allows both patients and their caregivers to achieve their end-of-life care goals.
 Hospice care includes an interdisciplinary team composed of nurses, physicians, aides, chaplains, and social workers.
-It includes symptom management, and emotional and spiritual support.
-There is also a bereavement team that is available after death.
-Medicare part A covers hospice services nearly completely.
+It also includes symptom management and emotional and spiritual support.
+A bereavement team is available after death.
+Medicare Part A covers hospice services nearly completely.

 Palliative care involves not only the patient but also their family members.
 Other measures are also taken so that the patients can live life comfortably and maintain dignity” (7).
-Both caregivers and patients seek to understand what end of life care entails and how to maintain comfort at end of life.
+Both caregivers and patients seek to understand what end-of-life care entails and how to maintain comfort at the end of life.
 Hospice clinicians should spend time providing education on this process to all of those involved.

 Spiritual Considerations at End of Life

-Taking care of the dying should be looked at from a holistic point of view.
+Taking care of the dying should be considered holistic.
 Addressing the physical needs of someone who is dying while ignoring any spiritual needs would be doing a disservice.
 Spirituality is considered the meaning of life.
 It may include religion, beliefs, or family traditions.
 It can mean different things to different people.

-During end-of-life care, it has been shown to be disrupted in patients.
-Spiritual needs tend to be greater at the end of life.
-It is also frequently overlooked by healthcare professionals (10).
-Palliative care workers can help address spiritual needs in their patients by showing compassion, humility, and openness.
+End-of-life care disrupts patients’ spiritual needs, which tend to be greater at the end of life.
+Healthcare professionals also frequently overlook these needs (10).
+Palliative care workers can help address patients’ spiritual needs by showing compassion, humility, and openness.

 Dying patients may be conflicted spiritually due to things like guilt and unresolved issues.
 When spirituality is addressed appropriately, patients can more positively cope with illness.
 Caregivers of the dying should be aware of the relationship between a terminal prognosis and unmet spiritual needs.